ThatOneGriff/task_tracker/README.md

 One of the rules said not to use any external dependencies, but I decided to break it for the self-ed sake.

-Huge credit to nlohmann!
+Huge credit to Niel Lohmann!
 Link to his amazing JSON library: https://github.com/nlohmann/json

 ## Why this project matters